AxC1271/RISC-V-CPU/README.md

 # RISC-V CPU FPGA Implementation
 Welcome to the RISC-V CPU FPGA Implementation project!
 Inspired by my computer architecture course at Case Western, this project aims to design and implement a processor based on the RISC-V architecture using VHDL.
+Keep in mind that this implementation is a very simple implementation: it does not feature multi-stage pipelining, data hazard management, or any hardware optimization techniques like data forwarding or branch predictions.

 ## 🧠 Overview
 This project involves creating a RISC-V compatible CPU on an FPGA, focusing on the hardware components and CPU architecture.
 The CPU follows the standard instruction cycle: fetch → decode → execute → memory access → write-back, interacting with RAM to store computation results.